NetworkwithJosh/IT-Project/CustomerService/Ticketing-Best-practices.md

 Use timestamps and explain what you're investigating or testing.
 ### 4. Resolution and Confirmation
 Clearly state what fixed the issue and confirm the user is satisfied.
+### 5. Escalation (if needed)
+Summarize all action taken, findings, and next steps.
+Attach logs or screenshots if necessary.